1

 Learning objective: After this step you will be able to design and implement a complete React application that integrates components, props, state, lists, conditional rendering, and composition.

-In Steps 1-7 you had scaffolding: pre-built component signatures, provided data structures, and step-by-step task lists.
+In Steps 1-7 you had scaffolding: pre-built component signatures, provided data, and step-by-step task lists.
 This step has none of that.
 You decide the component hierarchy, where state lives, and how data flows.
-This is intentional — applying concepts independently is how they transfer from tutorial exercises to real projects.
+No hints, no scaffolding — just you and everything you’ve learned.

-If you feel uncertain, that is a sign the earlier steps did their job: you know enough to recognize the design space, but haven’t yet internalized the patterns through unguided practice.
-Work through the “Thinking in React” methodology below — it will guide your decisions.
+If you feel uncertain, that’s actually a good sign: you know enough to see the design space, but haven’t yet internalized the patterns through unguided practice.
+That’s exactly what this step is for.
+Every professional React developer went through this exact transition — from “I can follow tutorials” to “I can build from scratch.”
+It is supposed to feel like a stretch.
+Work through “Thinking in React” below — it’ll guide your decisions.

 Requirements